bcakmakoglu/bcakmakoglu/README.md

 - 👋 Hi, I’m Burak Cakmakoglu
+- 💝 My favorite Framework is Nuxt.js, my favorite language TypeScript
-- 👀 I’m interested in Cloud development, Bots, AI, Self-Automation
+- 👀 I’m interested in JAM-Stack, (Chat-)Bots, AI, Self-Automation, IoT and much more
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular, Next.js and Svelte
-- 📫 How to reach me brainbraks@googlemail.com
+- 📫 How to reach me: brainbraks@googlemail.com

 <!---
 bcakmakoglu/bcakmakoglu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.